 d .Corrosiveness — the tendency of a chemical, upon physical contact, to harm or destroy living tissues or physical equipment.

 When assessing risk, the type and amount of exposure to a chemical must be considered.
 For example, an individual’s allergic and genetic disposition may have an influence on the overall effect of the chemical.
-The student researcher must refer to Material Safety Data Sheets provided by the vendor (MSDS) to ensure that proper safety precautions are taken.
-Some MSDS sheets (e.g., Flinn) rank the degree of hazard associated with a chemical.
+The student researcher must refer to Material Safety Data Sheets provided by the vendor (SDS) to ensure that proper safety precautions are taken.
+Some SDS sheets (e.g., Flinn) rank the degree of hazard associated with a chemical.
 This rating may assist students and adult sponsors in determining risk associated with the use of a chemical.

 A risk assessment must include proper disposal methods for the chemicals used in an experiment.
 The Flinn Catalog (referenced in the Sources of Information section) provides information for the proper disposal of chemicals.
 If applicable, the student researcher must incorporate in the research plan disposal procedure required by federal and state guidelines.